dullhunk/cdyf/raw-transcript-todd.md

 It's good.
 It's a good podcast.
 It's fun.
 Um, So as from Pakistan, we've got one book, could be fiction non-fiction.
 Yeah, okay, so I have, I have two books, I'm so sorry.
 And so my book for computer science, people actually they're both looking to be science people.
 But but I think the one that really um, helped me as a engineer, I guess is the art of doing science and engineering by Richard Hamming, right?

-I came across timing in my third year, um, where Barry Cheatham who's wonderful wonderful lecture here.
+I came across Hamming in my third year, um, where [Barry Cheetham](https://www.cs.man.ac.uk/~barry) who's wonderful wonderful lecture here.
 I don't know if he's still retired now, but yeah, and but he was teaching us about things like having codes and and stuff like that and I stumbled across Richard having's book and he's basically this like very very distinguished.

 Now I'm using this policies to terminology.
 Uh he's this distinguished um professor of mathematics and computer science.
 He's sadly passed away now but this book is his like Grand Grandpa, wisdom of career basically and it's about being an academic, it's about being a researcher, it's about being a good engineer.